apache/drill/_docs/connect-a-data-source/090-mongodb-plugin-for-apache-drill.md

         }

      {% include startnote.html %}27017 is the default port for `mongodb` instances.{% include endnote.html %}
-  6. Click **Enable** to enable the instance, and save the configuration.
+  6. Click **Enable** to enable the storage plugin, and save the configuration.
-  7. Navigate back to the Drill command line so you can query MongoDB.

 ## Querying MongoDB

-You can issue the `SHOW DATABASES `command to see a list of databases from all Drill data sources, including MongoDB.
+In the Drill shell, you can issue the `SHOW DATABASES `command to see a list of databases from all Drill data sources, including MongoDB.
 If you downloaded the zip codes file, you should see `mongo.zipdb` in the results.